toasterberry/ndguides/advanced/rng-manip.md

 Randomness can be your worst enemy in speedrunning.
 It can cause you to lose a run purely because of a factor that is out of your control.
 But what if you could control it?

 In Nancy Drew games 1-32?, randomness is based on your computer's clock.
-This means if your computer's clock were to hypothetically freeze, every random event would now have the same outcome.
+This means if your computer's clock were to hypothetically freeze, every random event would now have a predictable outcome.
 This means you could set your computer's clock to a certain time to manipulate the outcome of random events in your favor.
 However, an approach like that isn't very convenient, especially if you're doing a lot of shorter runs.

 # RunAsDate